-Nothing in the portfolio of evidence on Ayyadurai’s website suggests that his system was ever widely known or that its technical details were ever published.
+Nothing in the portfolio of evidence on Ayyadurai’s Web site suggests that his system was widely known or that its technical details were ever published in a peer-reviewed or academic journal or other widely-distributed publication.
 It is therefore hard to see how the world would have found out about any novel features it possessed.
-His strongest evidence for impact is the publication of the name of his entry in the awards booklet of the 1981 Westinghouse Science Talent Search and a 1980 report in the West Essex Tribune described his “design and implementation of [an] electronic mail system.”
+His strongest evidence for impact is the publication of the name of his entry in the awards booklet of the 1981 Westinghouse Science Talent Search and a 1980 report in the West Essex Tribune, which described his “design and implementation of [an] electronic mail system.”

-Winning the Westinghouse competition, or even being national finalist, might attract attention but in fact he was merely awarded “honors,” a distinction shared by 12 youngsters in New Jersey alone that year.
+Winning the Westinghouse competition, or even being a national finalist, might attract attention but, in fact, he was merely awarded “honors” -- a distinction shared by 12 youngsters in New Jersey alone that year.
 The West Essex Tribune did no single out anything about the system as novel, but did call it sophisticated and useful.
-It felt no need to explain the concept of an electronic mail system to its readers.
+The publication also did not explain the concept of an electronic mail system to its readers, most likely because many of them were already familiar with the concept.

-What About Ayyadurai’s “First U.S. Copyright On Email”?
+What about Ayyadurai’s “first U.S. copyright on email”?

 Journalists reporting on Ayyadurai frequently confuse the kinds of intellectual property protection provided by copyright, patent, and trademark.
-For example, Callie Crossley of WGBH stated on March 12 that he “owns the copyright to the term email, and the concept.”
+For example, Callie Crossley of WGBH erroneously stated on March 12 that he “owns the copyright to the term email, and the concept.”
 Patents protect inventions and will be awarded only to the initial creator of an invention.
-So being awarded a patent reflects at least a preliminary judgment of novelty.
+So, being awarded a patent reflects at least a preliminary judgment of novelty.
 Trademark protection can be applied to a new word or phrase to enforce exclusive commercial use.
-Ayyadurai does not hold a patent for the invention of email, or a trademark on the word.
+Ayyadurai does not hold a patent for the invention of “EMAIL,” or a trademark on the word.

-Ayyadurai himself has contributed to this confusion.
-His history of email states that “August 30, 1982 marks the 29th Anniversary of EMAIL, marked by the formal issuance of the copyright for ‘EMAIL’ by the US Copyright Office.”
+I also find that Ayyadurai has contributed to this confusion.
+His history of e-mail states that “August 30, 1982 marks the 29th Anniversary of EMAIL, marked by the formal issuance of the copyright for ‘EMAIL’ by the US Copyright Office.”
 He implied that copyright to his program gave him ownership of its title when he wrote that the Associated Press must have been “unaware of U.S. Copyright for ‘EMAIL’” when it decided to stop hyphenating “e-mail” last year.

 Under the Copyright Act of 1976 Ayyadurai would have owned the copyright to his program whether it was registered or not.
 Copyright prevents anyone from duplicating his code without his permission.
-All that the “Certificate of Copyright Registration” featured prominently on Ayyadurai’s website proves is that in 1982 he mailed a printout of his computer code, $10, and a handwritten form to the US Copyright Office.
-It deposited the check and filed the printout, then stamped the form, added a registration number, and mailed it back to him.
+All that the “Certificate of Copyright Registration” featured prominently on Ayyadurai’s Web site proves is that in 1982 he mailed documentation of his work, a fee, and a handwritten form to the U.S. Copyright Office.
+The office deposited his payment and filed the printout, then stamped the form, added a registration number, and mailed it back to him.